kerojosh96/Josh-s-Data-Structures-Hand-Book/Binary Search Tree.md

 * The efficiency of accessing/searching a Binary Search tree is Big O(n). because an inefficient BST will degrade into a linked list like structure.
 *  The same goes for the efficiency of insertion/deletion in an unbalanced Binary Search tree is Big O(n) because of linked list like Imbalances.

-* name: description, Big O efficiency, and explain why / what that

 # Use Cases